Semrush Review — All the Pros and Cons

 • identify keywords that your competitors are using in their posts

-• assess your content
+• assess your content from an SEO perspective.

 My favorite feature in Semrush’s content marketing toolkit is the ‘SEO Writing Assistant‘ tool.
 This allows you to copy and paste content into Semrush for review, or import it from the web by entering a URL.